board of directors

-Myrtle Nunn has been member of the Stamford community for 17 years, and is currently working for Stamford’s Health Department as a school nurse.
-She is a member and Deacon of the First Presbyterian Church in Stamford.
+Myrtle Nunn was been member of the Stamford community for over 25 years, working for Stamford’s Health Department as a school nurse.
 Myrtle is a mother of three and a grandmother of three.
 After the accidental death of her son, co-founded this foundation in 2006 in his memory.
 She is also a graduate of the Parent Leadership Training Institute of Stamford (PLTI) in 1999, and has her BSN, SN, and Master in Holistic Thinking.
 Myrtle has been the foundation's President since the 2014 elections.

 Ana Gallegos is the founder of Campamento Manuela in her hometown of Cuenca, Ecuador.
 Her dedication to academic advancement and enrichment doesn’t stop there.
 As a PLTI Graduate and former President of the Alumni Association, she has dedicated her time, volunteering with Stamford Dollars for Scholars and Neighbors Link.
 She has worked with UCONN-PEP as a facilitator and on the REACH Prep program helping Latino and African American students.
 Ana holds a BA in Educational Psychology and an Associate in Teaching Elementary Education.
 Ana was elected Vice President beginning with the 2018 Board.